eshwes01/FoodQuiz/README.md

 # Features
   1. Call to Action: The **"QUIZ START"** action button has used.
- 2. User can see the **current question** number on the right hand corner of the quiz area.
+  2. User can see the **Current Question** number update on the right hand corner of the quiz area.

- 3. BACK and NEXT navigation buttons are accessable underneath each questions.
+  3. **BACK and NEXT** navigation buttons are accessable underneath each questions.

+  4. User can only use **Let's Check** button only when they reach to the final questions it would prevent user to click submit button all time without completing the quiz.

- 4. Reward Notification area is designed to be updated whether user answered all questions correctly or not.
+  5. Reward Notification area is designed to be updated whether user answered all questions correctly or not.

-## Responsive design
+# Responsive design

 Media query for both medium and small devices has applied in CSS .
 While developing developer found that there still need to make some improvements in layout of the mobile devices in the future.